 Michigan’s cannabis industry has evolved post-prohibition.
 Today, our industry is full of complicated terminology, 90 percent of which you can ignore.
-But there are a few terms every Michigan dispensary customer should know – cannabinoid is one of them.
+But there are a few terms every Michigan provisioning center customer should know – cannabinoid is one of them.

 Here’s the primary reason you should care about cannabinoids: they are responsible for most of the effects of cannabis.